 They can prepare kids meals.
 Should you need additional things done.
 Ask them whether they would want to and pay them accordingly.
 They might be able to help; even if it’s not their primary responsibility.

 A live-in nanny would stay with your kids and bunk down with them or in their own room.
 Our nanny Mahday, would sleep at night when the kids slept.
-She would even co-sleep with Layla to get an extra hour or so out of her.
+She would even co-sleep with my 3 year old to get an extra hour or so out of her.
 Indonesians are big fans of co-sleeping so if you have concerns please let them know.
 For me, it’s A-OK.

 What to provide a nanny in Bali